Explore Rome's AdventHealth Stadium

 Notable alumni: Jeff Francoeur, Max Fried, Jason Heyward, Ronald Acuña Jr., Ozzie Albies, Austin Riley, Freddie Freeman, Michael Harris II, Craig Kimbrel, Charlie Morton, Brian McCann

-The Rome Braves debuted in 2003 and have been a model of consistency ever since, playing in the same ballpark, with the same name, in the same league and with the same parent club.
-They did move up a rung on the Minor League ladder, however, as prior to the 2021 season the South Atlantic League was shifted from Single-A to High-A, as part of a larger reorganization of Minor League Baseball.
+The Rome Braves debuted in 2003 and have been a model of consistency ever since, playing in the same ballpark, in the same league, with the same parent club and with the same name until 2024 when they transitioned from the Braves to the Emperors.
+They did move up a rung on the Minor League ladder, however.
+Prior to the 2021 season the South Atlantic League was shifted from Single-A to High-A, as part of a larger reorganization of Minor League Baseball.

 Rome is located in the northwest corner of Georgia, in the foothills of the Appalachian Mountains and at the confluence of the Etowah and Oostanaula Rivers (this latter waterway runs behind AdventHealth Ballpark on the right-field side).
 The city was named Rome because, like its Italian counterpart, it was built within a region encompassing seven hills with rivers that run in between them.